skmayer/hello-world/README.md

 # hello-world
 place to store ideas
 My name is Sushil Mayer.
-I love traveling and practice yoga.
+I love to travel and practice yoga.